RetroAchievements/docs/docs/guidelines/content/unwelcome-concepts.md

 ## Work in Progress Hacks and Homebrews

 Hacks and homebrews that are under development are generally not allowed.
+Some exceptions are allowed, including:

-- An exception can be requested from DevCompliance when a game is feature complete, meaning an early set is able to include Progression and Win Condition achievements that would stay the same conceptually in further updates.
+- Games that are feature complete, meaning an early set is able to include Progression and Win Condition achievements that would stay the same conceptually in further updates.
-- Abandonned hacks and homebrews can have sets if the developer explicitly said that no more updates would happen.
+- Abandonned hacks and homebrews if the developer explicitly said that no more updates would happen.
-- Abandonned hacks and homebrews may also have sets if there was no development update in over year and no game update in over 2 years.
+- Abandonned hacks and homebrews if there was no development update in over year and no game update in over 2 years.

+When in doubt, confirm eligibility with Developer Compliance.

 ## Rich Presence Custom Name Restriction